winesapOS/winesapOS/README.md

 As of winesapOS 4.4.0, no third-party drivers are needed besides using InputPlumber.
 The MSI Claw A1M, 7 AI+ A2VM, and 8 AI+ A2VM are all supported.

+A quirk is used to stop the Intel Wi-Fi driver before sleep and start it back when waking up.
+This fixes a driver bug that prevents MSI Claw devices from sleeping.

 #### OneXPlayer Handhelds

 As of winesapOS 4.3.0, all drivers are now upstream.
 No third-party drivers are needed.